The context

 When designing a welcome pack, I would suggest selecting the key actions you want new customers to take within their first few weeks and work with your creative team to effectively translate this into print.
 QR codes and vanity URLs are also great ways to seamlessly direct customers online.
 To keep your welcome pack concise, be discerning about which benefits you include and which actions you'd like subscribers to take—information should be easily absorbed and the pack should not be a chore to read.

 And finally, I would always advise testing rather than rolling out 100%.
-Direct mail campaigns are expensive and may not resonate with your audience—they may even drive in trialists by serving as a reminder.
+Direct mail campaigns are expensive and may not resonate with your audience—they may even drive churn in trialists by serving as a reminder.